 Persons that have returned from abroad have a duty to self-isolate for 14 days and not to go to work.
 Accordingly, employers are entitled to deny entry into the workplace for such employees who have returned from abroad and have not complied with the said duties.
 In case it is not possible to ensure remote work for such employees, employer can temporarily suspend the employees without pay.

-Persons who have entered to Lithuania from abroad have to register with the National Public Health Centre by filling in special form and are required to stay in their place of residence for 14 days after crossing the Lithuania border under the order of the Cabinet of the Ministers.
-Consequently, the employees returning from their travels in other countries are automatically required to self-isolate and are required to inform the employer of their absence and its duration.
-The Employers are obligated to order the employees to work remotely.
+Persons who have entered to Lithuania from abroad have to register with the National Public Health Centre by filling in special form and are required to self-isolate for 14 days thereafter under the order of the Cabinet of the Ministers.
+Consequently, such employees are additionally required to inform the employer of their absence and its duration.
+If possible, the employers are obligated to order the employees to work remotely.
 If the persons breach isolation regime they can be punished, and the employers can suspend them from work without remuneration.

 2. Is it possible to temporarily reduce the number of employees or impose part time work?

 An employer may extraordinarily terminate an employment contract if the continuance of the employment relationship on the agreed conditions becomes impossible due to a decrease in the work volume or reorganisation of work or other cessation of work.
 The redundancy would be of permanent nature, but employers are, of course, free to re-hire the employees when the situation improves.

 As an alternative, employers may reduce the pay of the employees unilaterally for up to three months over a period of 12 months to a reasonable extent, but not below the minimum wage (currently EUR 584), if payment of the agreed wages would be unreasonably burdensome for the employer due to unforeseen economic circumstances beyond its control.
 Employees may reduce the working hours in proportion to the pay cut.